-The Minister of Energy and Mines of Cuba, Vicente de La O Levy, acknowledged this Wednesday that the island has absolutely no reserves of fuel oil or diesel for electricity generation, in a special appearance regarding the serious situation of the National Electric System.
+The Minister of Energy and Mines of Cuba, Vicente de La O Levy, admitted this Wednesday that the island has absolutely no reserves of fuel oil or diesel for electricity generation, in a special presentation regarding the serious situation of the National Electric System.

-"We have no fuel, no diesel, only accompanying gas," declared De La O Levy, in one of the starkest admissions made by a regime official regarding the energy collapse that the Cuban people are currently facing.
+"We have no fuel, no diesel, only accompanying gas," declared De La O Levy, in one of the most candid admissions made by a regime official regarding the energy collapse affecting the Cuban people.

-The minister was emphatic in reiterating the diagnosis: "I am being repetitive: we have absolutely no fuel, we have absolutely no diesel."
+The minister was emphatic in repeating the diagnosis: "I am being repetitive: we have absolutely no fuel, we have absolutely no diesel."

-The only available resources, as he explained, are the associated gas from national wells and the crude oil from domestic production, which has increased but is still insufficient to sustain the electric power system.
+The only available resources, as he explained, are the associated gas from national wells and the crude oil from domestic production, whose extraction has increased but is insufficient to sustain the electric power system.

-Cuba produces about 40,000 barrels of oil daily but consumes between 90,000 and 110,000, making it structurally dependent on imports that have virtually disappeared today.
+Cuba produces about 40,000 barrels of oil daily but consumes between 90,000 and 110,000, making it structurally dependent on imports, which have almost completely vanished today.

-The minister also dismissed the idea that the isothermal fuel containers imported by private businesses could cover the deficit: "The volumes of fuel that an isothermal container brings, measured in liters, are insufficient even for a generator set or half a day."
+The minister also dismissed the possibility that the isothermal fuel containers imported by private businesses could make up for the deficit: "The volumes of fuel brought by an isocontainer, which are measured in liters, are not enough to supply even one generator set for half a day."

 In contrast, he emphasized that "the volumes of fuel consumption for electricity generation are discussed in millions of tons."